Why Data Structures and Algorithms Are Important to Learn?

 Data structures and algorithms play a major role in implementing software and in the hiring process as well.
-A lot of students and professionals have this question that why these companies’ interviews are focused on DSA instead of language/frameworks/tools specific questions?
+A lot of students and professionals have the question of why these companies’ interviews are focused on DSA instead of language/frameworks/tools specific questions?
 Let us explain why it happens…

-Knowledge of data structures like Hash Tables, Trees, Tries, Graphs, and various algorithms goes a long way in solving these problems efficiently and the interviewers are more interested in seeing how candidates use these tools to solve a problem.
+Knowledge of DS and Algo like Hashing, Tree, Graph, and various algorithms goes a long way in solving these problems efficiently and the interviewers are more interested in seeing how candidates use these tools to solve a problem.
 Just like a car mechanic needs the right tool to fix a car and make it run properly, a programmer needs the right tool (algorithm and data structure) to make the software run properly.
 So the interviewer wants to find a candidate who can apply the right set of tools to solve the given problem. .
 If you know the characteristics of one data structure in contrast to another you will be able to make the right decision in choosing the right data structure to solve a problem.

-A lot of newbie programmers have this question that where we use all the stuff of data structure and algorithm in our daily life and how it’s useful in solving the real-world complex problem.
-We need to mention that whether you are interested in getting into the top tech giant companies or not DSA still helps a lot in your day to day life.
+A lot of newbie programmers have this question that where we use all the stuff of data structure and algorithms in our daily life and how it’s useful in solving the real-world complex problem.
+We need to mention that whether you are interested in getting into the top tech giant companies or not DSA concepts still help a lot in your day-to-day life.
 Don’t you believe us…Let’s consider some examples…

-- Facebook (Yes… we are talking about your favorite application).
-Can you just imagine that your friends on facebook, friends of friends, mutual friends they all can be represented easily by Graph?
-Relax….sit for a couple of moments and think again…you can apply graph to represent friends connection on facebook.
+- Facebook (Yes… we are talking about your favourite application).
+Can you just imagine that your friends on Facebook, friends of friends, mutual friends they all can be represented easily by Graph?
+Relax….sit for a couple of moments and think again…you can apply a graph to represent friends’ connections on Facebook.

 - If you need to keep a deck of cards and arrange it properly how would you do that?
 You will throw it randomly or you will arrange the cards one over another and from a proper deck.
 You can use Stack here to make a proper arrangement of cards one over another.

-- If you need to search a word in the dictionary, what would be your approach?
-Do you go page by page or you open some page and if the word is not found you open a page prior/later to one opened depending upon the order of word to the current page (Binary Search).
+- If you need to search for a word in the dictionary, what would be your approach?
+Do you go page by page or do you open some page and if the word is not found you open a page prior to/later to one opened depending upon the order of words to the current page (Binary Search).

 We are surrounded by a lot of real-world complex problems for which no one has the solution.
-Observe the problems in-depth and you can help this world giving the solution which no one has given before.
+Observe the problems in-depth and you can help this world by giving the solution that no one has given before.

 Data structure and algorithms help in understanding the nature of the problem at a deeper level and thereby a better understanding of the world.